 Apple recommends only force closing an app if you need to restart it or if the app crashes or is otherwise not performing.

 Closing apps does not improve your device’s performance, unless an app is acting up.
 Apps that you see in your App Switcher are in a suspended state and are generally not using up any of your device’s resources.

 However, depending on your settings, some apps do run in the background if you’ve enabled background refresh.

 Apple maintains that force closing an app does not improve battery life.
 Indeed, quitting apps unnecessarily may actually drain battery because iOS needs to reload the app.

 When we had the now-defunct Home Button, it was as easy as a double tap on and swipe up on the app preview once the specific app was located.

-On your iPhone X, the routine is a little different–first press and hold your bottom Gesture Bar then swipe up to reveal all your app preview cards in your App Switcher.
+On your iPhone X Series or newer iPad, the routine is a little different–first press and hold your bottom Gesture Bar then swipe up to reveal all your app preview cards in your App Switcher.